20101301-Alina-Hasan/Google-Autosuggestion-Scraper/README.md

        *A [Firefox Installer](https://github.com/20101301-Alina-Hasan/Google-Autosuggestion-Scraper/blob/3908fbad28833fc1951bcd7931e20678b6bf37fa/Setup/Firefox%20Installer.exe) is available in the 'Setup' folder of this repository.*

-4. **Jupyter Notebook**:
+4. **Run Script**:
-     - Open the provided Jupyter Notebook file in a Jupyter environment to run the script.
+     **Either**, open the provided Jupyter Notebook file in a Jupyter environment to run the script.
 The notebook demonstrates the functionality and provides instructions for use.

+     **Or**, run the Python file in a Python environment.

 ## Sample